Metabaron1/nginx-certbot/README.md

 The Chicken or the Egg?

-There is a tricky part runing cerbot within ngonx conainer:
+There is a tricky part runing cerbot within nginx conainer:
 Nginx is needed to perform the Let’s Encrypt validation But nginx won’t start if the certificates are missing...